MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Microsoft.Graph.Beta.Groups.md

 ### [New-MgBetaGroupSiteListItemLink](New-MgBetaGroupSiteListItemLink.md)
 Create a sharing link for a listItem.
-The **createLink** action creates a new sharing link if the specified link type doesn't already exist for the calling application.nIf a sharing link of the specified type already exists for the app, this action will return the existing sharing link.
+The **createLink** action creates a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, this action will return the existing sharing link.
 **listItem** resources inherit sharing permissions from the list the item resides in.

 ### [New-MgBetaGroupThread](New-MgBetaGroupThread.md)